What is hamstring strain ?

-In this case the pain may be sudden onset pain or just tightness in the hamstring, the player might be able to play on, the area will become painful and tender later on, there will be no probably be no visible bruising or swelling, and the player will be able to walk around without limping.
+In this case the pain may be sudden onset pain or just tightness in the hamstring, the player might be able to play on, the area will become painful and tender later on, there will probably be no visible bruising or swelling, and the player will be able to walk around without limping.

 This could take 2 to 3 weeks rest, however sometimes this is more like a micro-tear with minimal damage, and with good early management the player may return to sport after a week.

 When there is more extensive damage, with a large number of muscle fibres involved, but the muscle is still in tact it is known as a grade 2 hamstring strain or hamstring tear.

 In this case there will be a sudden onset of pain while the player is in full stride, decelerating or sometimes twisting.
 The player will be unable to play on, there will be a tender mass at the site of injury, there may be bruising which may not appear until the following day, and may be lower than the area of pain.
 There will be weakness in the muscle and the player may be limping.

 The rest period required is usually between 3 and 6 weeks.
 Good physiotherapy treatment and early management will reduce the recovery period.

 When there is a complete rupture of a muscle it is referred to as a grade 3 hamstring tear.
 There will be a sudden severe onset of pain, and the player may not be able to walk off the pitch.